mk2376/crypto-gains/README.md

 Aplication will be on: localhost:8000

 > Tables are made in laravel, to write them in mysql run:  php artisan migrate
+> db.sql contains all the predefined userdata, import them in phpMyAdmin